Nik300/LessLang/README.md

 The project is in an early stage and is not ready for practical usage.
 ### What's ready
 #### Runtime
 The runtime is almost ready.
-Objects and types work as expected, operators works and objects can be invoked as well.<br/>
+Objects and types work as expected, operators work and objects can be invoked as well.<br/>
-In the runtime is also present a Garbage Collector.<br/>
+In the runtime is also present a Garbage Collector.
+I also expect to implement a cache for objects, in order to ease the weight on both processor and RAM.<br/>
 Math expressions are addressed in the Statement Parser.
 #### Statement Parser
 The statement parser is currently undergoing thinking process and is being structured.<br/>